-Mahmoud received his EEE BEng (First Class Hons.) from the University of Southampton (2018), and is pursuing his PhD in the smart electronics materials and systems group, University of Southampton.
-His research interests include RF energy harvesting, ultra-low power sensor networks, analog, RF and power management IC design, in addition to embedded systems and processors.
+Mahmoud received his EEE BEng (First Class Hons.) from the University of Southampton (2018), and defended his PhD thesis in Rectenna Design at the University of Southampton, in March 2021.
+His research interests include RF energy harvesting, Wearable Antennas, sustainable IoT, in addition to RF wearable electronics.

-Recipient of the Andy Cranny Memorial Prize (2017/18), for the Best Undergraduate Project from 300 projects for the Project: "Flexible WIreless Sensor Node for Foot-Plantar Pressure Sensing"
+- Andy Cranny Memorial Prize (2017/18), for the Best Undergraduate Project from 300 projects for the Project: "Flexible Wireless Sensor Node for Foot-Plantar Pressure Sensing".

 IET Member, IEEE Graduate Student Member.
 Reviewer for 9 Journals including IEEE Transactions on Antennas & Propagation, IEEE Systems Journal, IEEE Sensors Letters, Sensors & Actuators A: Physical, and MDPI Sensors.
 Session chair at the 15th European Conference on Antennas and Propagation (EuCAP'21).